-I feel so grateful that my days of spinning in confusion feel like another lifetime ago, and my current workdays are devoted to the pursuit of excellence, fuelled by the lovely QU Power – knowing that I’m on the right path, heading in the right direction, and progressing at the perfect pace.
+I feel so grateful that my days of spinning in confusion feel like another lifetime ago, and my current workdays are devoted to the pursuit of excellence, fuelled by the lovely Occupation: Soul Work power – knowing that I’m on the right path, heading in the right direction, and progressing at the perfect pace.

 After the years of frustrated searching and questioning, I can tell you that here feels fabulous.

 And yet, I’m not sure it would feel quite so magnificent if I hadn’t spent so much of my adult life in the searching phase.

 Dharma Phases & you

 I share this with you in case you too are in that puzzled and solution-craving phase.

 I’d love to serve as living proof of how career confusion can lead to the place you sense is possible, a place where you feel confident about what you’re doing, and why, and that you’re the perfect person to do it.

 Because I wish I’d known, during all those years of confusion, that this clarity and alignment was possible.

 While I have no regrets, if I could go back in time and tell the confused and uncertain version of me one thing, I would remind her that we find what we seek.

 And I would love for her to trust that, so she can find a little more peace and relief during the stages that are more questions than answers.